 It’s an outcome of the greater paradigm of power as well as the fashion industry’s longtime pattern of lifting up men.
 For what motive?
 Maybe, public want the male outlook and their throne in fashion.
 As it seems like a much more distant point of view.
-And may be it is indicative of the inescapable power dynamics that have been ingrained in our society for decades.
+And maybe it is indicative of the inescapable power dynamics that have been ingrained in our society for decades.

-How fashion is battling against gender inequality?
+How fashion is battling gender inequality?

 Recently, the entire fashion industry acknowledged an urgent need to shatter the glass runway.
-After which, many companies have enhanced their commitment level to gender diversity in the recent years.
+After which, many companies have enhanced their commitment level to gender diversity in recent years.

 Sure, there have been recent additions of women to an assemble of creative directors and executives of big fashion houses.

 We know that we can battle against gender inequality.
 But the question is how?
 Spur conversations; let your work shift the dynamics of gender.
-Spend your money on clothing and stuffs made from brands you can fully rely on all spectrums.
+Spend your money on clothing and kinds of stuff made from brands you can fully rely on all spectrums.
 Challenge definition through design; work together to transform the present.
 That’s where the power is, we just have to grasp it and keep on moving.